fetterollie/Microsoft-Movie-Analysis/README.md

 This analysis leads to three recommendations for Microsoft's entry in the film industry:

-1. **Produce movies within the 'animated' or 'family' genres to maximize net profit**
+1. **Produce movies within the Animation and Family genres to maximize net profit**
-    - Movies with the primary genres of 'animated' and ‘family’ have the highest average yearly net profits over the 2010s.
+    - Animation and Family movies have had the highest average yearly net profits over the 2010s.
 2. **Invest in high-budget films**
     - High-budget films have the greatest potential for maximum returns
     - Microsoft should plan to invest at least **$200 MM** per film